 - In the ant-cycle version the pheromone update was only done after all the ants had constructed the tours and the amount of pheromone deposited by each ant was set to be a function of the tour quality.

-- Nowadays, when referring to AS, one actually refers to ant-cycle since the two other variants were abandoned because of their low-quality performance.
+- Nowadays, when referring to AS, one actually refers to ant-cycle.

 - The two main phases of the AS algorithm:

 - the ants' solution construction and

 - the pheromone update